 So look for super fuzzy yarn (the thinner the better) if you want a really want my best trick for how to make dense pom poms:

-The pom pom maker has a big impact on how big the pom pom will be, but you can still make a straggly and limp pom pom by not wrapping enough yarn.
-As you’ll see, the trick is to wrap as much yarn as possible on the pom pom maker.
+So my first tip: thinner, fuzzier yarns, especially wool, produce the fluffiest pom poms.
+But the pom pom maker is really a game changer because it is really sturdy and allows you to wrap lots of yarn – but you can still make a straggly and limp pom pom by not wrapping enough yarn.
+As you’ll see, the second more important trick is to wrap as much yarn as possible on the pom pom maker.
 You also want to work on wrapping the yarn on the pom pom maker back and forth, to create a pom pom with a perfect shape and density.
-I’ll share the step-by-step photos so you can see this in action.
+That’s the trick to making fluffy pom poms, but I’ll share the step-by-step photos as well, so you can see this in action.

 The pom pom maker can come apart, like I mentioned, so you want to click the inside pins together and open the two “arcs” (each arc has two pieces – keep them together).
 Start wrapping the yarn around one of the arcs, lining up the yarn as you wrap and moving from one end to the other and then back again.
 Don’t cross the yarn or wrap it randomly – try to keep it as lined up possible and work back and forth across the arc: